22 real problems catalogued · New problems added weekly

 2. 2.Check: is the trend rising, flat, or falling?

-4. 4.Compare 2-3 keyword variations to find the most searched phrasing
+4. 4.Compare 2 to 3 keyword variations to find the most searched phrasing

 5. 5.Check by country if the problem seems regional